transloadit/uppy/website/src/docs/fileinput.md

 ---

-`FileInput` is the most barebones UI for selecting files—it shows a single button that, when clicked, opens up the browser's file selector.
+`FileInput` is the most barebones UI for selecting files — it shows a single button that, when clicked, opens up the browser's file selector.

 ```js
 const FileInput = require('@uppy/file-input')